ome/omero-figure/docs/figure_file_format.rst

     }

-Optional settings for the top-level figure JSON.
+Optional settings for the top-level figure object.
 If not specified, the following defaults will be used::

     // options: A0, A1, A2, A3, A4, letter, mm] - used for paper setup menu